phpstan/phpstan/website/src/_posts/phpstan-1-11-errors-identifiers-phpstan-pro-reboot.md

 $cb(); // does not do anything
 ```

 Besides reporting functions annotated with `@phpstan-pure` but having side effects as wrong, we can now also afford marking functions with `@phpstan-impure` without any side effects also as wrong.
 And finally, `void`-returning functions (which are understood as impure implicitly) that do not have any side effects are also reported as wrong.
-What would be a point of calling a function that doesn't have a side efffect and doesn't return any value?
+What would be a point of calling a function that doesn't have a side effect and doesn't return any value?

 Clamping this problem space from all sides allowed us to weed out some bugs by testing development versions on real-world projects.